ChristianFredrikJohnsen/TeaterDB/README.md

 2. Run `sh main.sh` to create the database, insert data, and make queries.
 The shellscript will prompt you to provide two inputs:
    - A date in the format `YYYY-MM-DD`
    - A name in the format `Firstname Lastname`

+- Alternatively, to run in gitbash, open gitbash in the TeaterDB folder type "chmod +x main.sh" to create an executable and type "./main.sh" to create the database, insert data, and make queries.

 ## View the results

 All of the outputs from the different queries will be stored in the `output` folder.